 Amer Fort & Palace- The King of All Forts in India & The Queen is Jal Mahal Palace

 Amer Fort or Amber Fort and Amer Palace situated on a hilltop in Amer, at a distance of around 11 kilometers from Jaipur pink city, Rajasthan state, India.
-Amber Fort is one among the Hill Forts of Rajasthan, a UNESCO World Heritage Site.
+Amber Fort is one of the Hill Forts of Rajasthan, a UNESCO World Heritage Site.

 Palace & Forts in Jaipur